How Professional Museum Lighting Protects Paintings, Preserves Integrity, and Builds Trust

 This is why museum lighting operates under a different standard than commercial or residential lighting.
 It must balance visual clarity, conservation, accuracy, and restraint simultaneously.

-This guide explains how museum lighting for paintings should be designed, why generic gallery or architectural lighting is insufficient, and how professional systems using track lighting, Zoom, Multi, and Deluxe solutions meet the demanding requirements of museum environments.
+This art gallery guide explains how museum lighting for paintings should be designed, why generic gallery or architectural lighting is insufficient, and how professional systems using track lighting, Zoom, Multi, and Deluxe solutions meet the demanding requirements of museum environments.

 Why museums require a higher lighting standard